ratuldev47782/ratuldev47782/README.md

 <!--
 SETUP NOTES (delete this comment once done):

-1. Create a new repo named exactly your GitHub username (e.g. "ratuldev47782/ratuldev47782").
+1. Profile repo must be named exactly your GitHub username: "ratuldev47782/ratuldev47782".
-   GitHub automatically shows that repo's README.md on your profile page.
+   GitHub then shows that repo's README.md on your profile page automatically.

-2. Typing header, stats, streak, activity graph, and trophies all work automatically — no setup needed, just replace "ratuldev47782" with your real GitHub username everywhere.

-3. For the contribution SNAKE animation:
+2. For the contribution SNAKE animation, create .github/workflows/snake.yml in that repo with:
-   a.
-In your profile repo, go to Settings > Secrets and variables > Actions (nothing needed here, it uses GITHUB_TOKEN).
-   b.
-Create .github/workflows/snake.yml with:

       name: Generate Snake
       on: